Published Jul 20, 2022

 With the popularity of electric kilns these days, potters are coming up with wonderful ceramic glaze layering techniques to add surface depth to their pieces.
 We have published a number of these layering techniques right here on this blog, from Peter Karner’s process of layering glazes to create geometric patterns, to Donna Polseno’s more pictorial layered matte glazes.

-Today’s post, an excerpt from the September/October issue of Pottery Making Illustrated, features another cool ceramic glaze layering technique.
-In this excerpt, Melissa Mytty shares how she creates “Dots Galore” on her tumblers with layered commercial glazes and underglazes. - Jennifer Poellot Harnetty, editor.
+Today’s post, an excerpt from the Pottery Making Illustrated archive, features another cool ceramic glaze layering technique.
+In this excerpt, Melissa Mytty shares how she creates “Dots Galore” on her tumblers with layered commercial glazes and underglazes. - Jennifer Poellot Harnetty, editor

 PS.
 For some more variations on Melissa's ceramic glaze layering techniques, check out the September/October 2019 issue of Pottery Making Illustrated!